danja/dog/docs/overview.md

 -   Accumulators A and B
 -   Status Register (SR) - system flags
--   Stack Pointer (SP) - for remembering the origin the source of subroutine jumps
+-   Stack Pointer (SP) - for remembering the origin of subroutine jumps

 Note - I think I'll change this rather 6502-like setup after reading the 6800 datasheet.
 That has 2 accumulators and one X index register.
 Seems to make for a simpler but more versatile instruction set.

 Also quite interested in trying stack-oriented programming, 'check Here is a list of several stack manipulation operators, including SWAP' https://www.forth.com/starting-forth/2-stack-manipulation-operators-arithmetic/
+Also Stack Operations in 6800 doc.

 **Flags**